zweisamkeit/RSHack/readme.md

 # RSHack for CTF

-* This tool written written in python allows to carry out one of the available attacks on RSA in this repository:
+* This tool written in python allows to carry out one of the available attacks on RSA in this repository:

 	* Wiener Attack
 	* Hastad Attack